 - Horseback riding guide

 - Tour guide

 - Culinary, garden, or history-themed tours

 Some businesses don’t require much if any, face-to-face interaction with the public.
 That’s a major bonus for the real introverts in the crowd.
 If your product or services can be delivered digitally, you’ll enjoy a large measure of location independence and ample alone time.

 - Web site developer

 - Virtual assistant

 Believe it or not, just living can be a business opportunity.
 When people live away from their properties or travel from their homes, they often want someone there to take care of things.
-Also, if you can also think of ways to make money on your real estate assets.
+You can also think of ways to make money on your real estate assets.

 - House or pet sitter